 After the I-130 application is processed, if the parent is outside the U.S., they will have to go to the U.S. consulate and undergo consular processing.
 If all goes well, the parent can enter the U.S. on a green card.
 However, if the parent is in the U.S. when their I-130 application is processed, the parent can then file form I-485 Application to Register Permanent Residence with the United States Citizenship and Immigration Services (USCIS).
 If the I-130 application was properly filed, a receipt of confirmation will arrive within two to three weeks of filing.
 If the application was incorrectly filed, a notice of action will either reject the application or request additional proof or information.

 If the application was improperly filed, it can lead to considerable amounts of delay.
 It is important to prepare the applications thoroughly to avoid unnecessary delays.
 In the current anti-immigrant climate and policies, it is highly likely that the USCIS will look to every opportunity to reject or delay the immigration process.
 What used to take eight to 10 months to process an immediate relative application can take more than one to two years of processing time.

-Philadelphia Citizenship Lawyers at the Law Offices of Tahir Mella, P.C.
-Provide Experienced Legal Counsel
+Philadelphia Citizenship Lawyers at the Law Offices of MC Law Group, LLC Provide Experienced Legal Counsel

-If you have an immigration concern, consult with an experienced Philadelphia citizenship lawyer at the Law Offices of Tahir Mella, P.C. today.
+If you have an immigration concern, consult with an experienced Philadelphia citizenship lawyer at the Law Offices of MC Law Group, LLC today.
 We understand the complexities regarding visa and citizenship forms and will help you through the process.
 Contact us online or call us at 215-496-0690 for a free consultation.
 Located in Philadelphia, we serve clients throughout the tri-state area, including Pennsylvania, New Jersey, and nationwide.